Killer Mike Wants to See ‘Quadruple’ the Number of Pardons for People with Non-Violent Drug Convictions

 Advocates such as Leo Bridgewater, who is an army war veteran, longstanding cannabis advocate, and National Director of Heart Community Capital and Minorities for Medical Marijuana, believes that Biden’s move barely scratches the surface.
 “Setting them free is not the end all be all.
 Allowing them to be the first to market business entrepreneurs in their communities would be proper restitution,” he wrote on Instagram.
 Bridgewater was recently named one of the most influential people in the cannabis industry in the High Times 100.

 Killer Mike has long been a vocal advocate of ending the War on Drugs.
 In 2016, he wrote an article in Rolling Stone explaining how the U.S. can right these wrongs.
-“As marijuana reform begins to de-escalate the drug war, creating new opportunities for employment and entrepreneurship in the process, it is imperative that the people most in need of second chance actually get one,” Killer Mike wrote.
+“As marijuana reform begins to de-escalate the drug war, creating new opportunities for employment and entrepreneurship in the process, it is imperative that the people most in need of a second chance actually get one,” Killer Mike wrote.
 “The price they have already paid for our failed drug policy is steep enough.”

-In 2015, Killer Mike sat down to ask Bernie Sanders questions in six-part video series that spanned topics such as economic freedom, social justice, free health care, and more.
+In 2015, Killer Mike sat down to ask Bernie Sanders questions in a six-part video series that spanned topics such as economic freedom, social justice, free health care, and more.
 In part four, they discussed the War on Drugs and prison reform.

 The post Killer Mike Wants to See ‘Quadruple’ the Number of Pardons for People with Non-Violent Drug Convictions appeared first on High Times.